 Skip to main content

-Local authorities improve access to fruit and vegetables
+Local authorities improve access to fruit, vegetables and pulses (🔵)

 Local authorities should use their power and influence to encourage healthy food environments and deliver better access to vegetables, wholegrains, nuts, seeds, fruit and pulses across the population.

-Many communities do not have easy access to healthy fresh vegetables and fruit locally.
+Many communities do not have easy access to fresh vegetables and fruit locally.
 Buying food at convenience stores and takeaway outlets, which sell a range of heavily processed foods, is the only local option for many people.
-Local authorities have an important role to play in providing the right environment for people to eat healthily and sustainably.
+Local authorities have an important role to play in providing the right environment for people to eat healthily and sustainably, in a culturally appropriate way.
 They control planning, public and environmental health, leisure and recreation.

-Planning and licensing law should provide specific guidance to local authority planning committees to:
+Planning and licensing laws should provide specific guidance to local authority planning committees to:

 • Discourage the proliferation of hot food takeaway outlets.
-Ban those within close proximity to schools and public buildings and use licensing to encourage them to improve the healthiness and sustainability of food sold.
+Ban those within close proximity to schools and public buildings, and use licensing and accreditation schemes to encourage them to improve the healthiness and sustainability of food sold.
 Consider issuing supplementary guidance on healthier foods and advertising for existing takeaway restaurants, specifically in areas around schools, parks and where access to healthier alternatives is limited.

 • Put support and incentives in place through planning or access to land and premises for healthier affordable retail e.g. greengrocers, co-operatives and street markets, especially in deprived areas.